TheOdinProject/curriculum/javascript/project_forms.md

 4. Test out all possible cases.
 5. Push your solution to Github and submit it below.

+## Student Solutions

+*Submit a link below to the github repo with your files in it by using a pull request.
+See the section on [Contributing](http://github.com/TheOdinProject/curriculum/blob/master/contributing.md) for how.
+Please include your partner's github handle somewhere in the description if you had one and they would like attribution.*

+* *Your solution here!*

 ## Additional Resources

 *This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something*